pawnmuncher/pwn_old/htb.md

 Lets migrate so we can traverse all directories as admin.

-At the meterpreter prompt, enter the getsystem command to list all running processes by name.
+At the meterpreter prompt, enter the getsystem followed by the ps commands to get access to the list all running processes by name.

 <img src="img/18076d61e83e49b8bc2ba26f1f55d1ad.png?t=1601664759531" alt="mjh3.com" width="914" height="482" class="jop-noMdConv">